 WHERE TO EAT

-Okay, so obviously this is not going to be exhaustive by any means – but these are places that I’ve either loved and have visited, and or have been dying to try!
+Okay, so this won’t be exhaustive by any means – but these are places that I’ve either loved and have visited, and or have been dying to try!
 The options are endless but I truly don’t think you can go wrong with these restaurants for a weekend in NYC.

 - Friedman’s Restaurant